chxy95/HDRUNet/README.md

+# HDRUNet
-# HDRUNet: Single Image HDR Reconstruction with Denoising and Dequantization
+## HDRUNet: Single Image HDR Reconstruction with Denoising and Dequantization